dereuromark/cakephp-setup/docs/Console/Shells.md

 Let's you quickly add a new user to your "users" table, including a properly hashed password, so you can log in.

+Alternatively, you can also just print out the hash for a given plain-text password and then manually insert that into the database.

 ### ResetShell
 Let's you reset all emails or passwords, this is very useful when copying live data dumps to your local dev environment.
 Afterwards you can login with `123` for any user, when resetting the passwords to this value, for example.